Pope Leo XIV: Background and ancestry

 Robert Francis Prevost was born on September 14, 1955, at Mercy Hospital in the Bronzeville neighborhood of Chicago, Illinois, on the city's South Side.
 He is of French, Italian, Spanish, and Louisiana Creole descent.

-His father, Louis Marius Prevost, was a Chicago native, having grown up in Hyde Park.
+His father, Louis Marius Prevost, was born in Chicago and grew up in Hyde Park.
 Louis's father and mother were immigrants from Italy and France, respectively.
-Louis Prevost was a United States Navy veteran of World War II who commanded an infantry landing craft in the Normandy landings and later participated in Operation Dragoon in southern France.
-An educator, he later became superintendent of Brookwood School District 167 in Glenwood, Illinois.
-Leo XIV's mother, Mildred Agnes Prevost, was also born in Chicago, into a mixed-race Black Creole family from Louisiana.
-She was also an educator, and a librarian, including at Mendel Catholic High School.
+A United States Navy veteran of World War II, Louis earned a Master of Education from DePaul University and later became superintendent of Brookwood School District 167 in Glenwood, Illinois.
+Prevost's mother, Mildred Agnes Prevost, was also born in Chicago, into a mixed-race Black Creole family from Louisiana.
+She graduated from DePaul with a bachelor's in library science and a Master of Education, becoming an educator and a librarian, including at Mendel Catholic High School.